I see you.

 My identity is no longer tied to being a wife, mother or teacher.
 I’m growing increasingly more comfortable in my own skin and I am getting better at being me, at becoming.

 It’s from that place of blessing that I reach my hand out to you as a mentor and friend, offering help and hope for your future.
-That’s the ultimate mission of Mrs. Hines’ Class, to help you discover the real you and create an authentic life; a life you love.
+Whether it’s the latest blog post, tips from my book or through the organizing services I offer, that’s the ultimate mission of Mrs. Hines’ Class, to help you discover the real you and create an authentic life; a life you love.

 I won’t always be standing in front of the classroom because, as I mentioned, I’m experiencing some parts of life for the first time.
 It’s during those lessons, I’ll be in the classroom together with you, sharing the innermost parts of the process; the falling and the getting up, because that’s where learning and binding together happens.